Heavy-Tailed NGG Mixture Models: Heavy-tailed NGG-mixture models

-Empowered by the main findings from Section~\ref{pitman}, this section shows that two classes of heavy-tailed Pitman--Yor mixture models can be devised, and it discusses the relative merits of each option.
-Below, we focus on univariate mixtures; comments on multivariate as well as conditional extensions are given in Section~\ref{sect:extensions}. \textbf{Heavy-tailed PYP scale mixtures}: The first class of mixture models to be considered will be of the type,
+Empowered by the main findings from Section~\ref{pitman}, this section shows that two classes of heavy-tailed NGG mixture models can be devised, and it discusses the relative merits of each option.
+Below, we focus on univariate mixtures; comments on multivariate and conditional extensions are given in Section~\ref{sect:extensions}.